 Despite being a relatively young category in the marketplace, the premium compact crossover/SUV class is one of the fastest growing segments around.
-The class has swelled by eight models over the last two years, and it adds three more for 2017.
+The class has swelled by twelve models over the last three years, and it adds at least three more for 2018.

-The least expensive premium compact crossover SUV (the new Infiniti QX30) starts at $29,950, while the most expensive (the Porsche Macan) starts at $47,500 in base form and $76,000 in topline Turbo form.
+The least expensive premium compact crossover SUV (the Infiniti QX30) starts at around $30,000, while the most expensive (the new Land Rover Range Rover Velar) starts at around $51,000 in base form and more than $90,000 in topline trim.
 Most competitors are grouped in the mid-$30,000 to mid-$40,000 range, though in all cases, options can boost the bottom line considerably.

-All models come only as 4-door wagons except the sloped-roof BMW X4 and Mercedes-Benz GLC Coupe “hatchbacks” and the Land Rover Range Rover Evoque, which offers 2-door versions.
-A few come standard with all-wheel drive (Audi Q5, BMW X4, Jaguar F-PACE, Porsche Macan, and the two Land Rovers), while it’s an option on all others.
-Those that come standard with front-wheel drive include the Acura RDX, BMW X1, Audi Q3, Buick Envision, Infiniti QX30, Mercedes-Benz GLA-Class, and Volvo XC60; those standard with rear-wheel drive are the BMW X3, Infiniti QX50, and the Mercedes-Benz GLC-Class.
+All models come only as 4-door wagons except the sloped-roof BMW X2 and X4 and Mercedes-Benz GLC Coupe “hatchbacks” and the Land Rover Range Rover Evoque, which offers a 2-door convertible version.
+A few come standard with all-wheel drive (Alfa Romeo Stelvio, Audi Q5, BMW X2, X3 and X4, Jaguar E-Pace and F-Pace, Porsche Macan, and the three Land Rovers), while it’s an option on all others.
+Those that come standard with front-wheel drive include the Acura RDX, BMW X1, Audi Q3, Buick Envision, Infiniti QX30, Mercedes-Benz GLA-Class, and Volvo XC60.
+The Mercedes-Benz GLC-Class comes standard with rear-wheel drive.

-With fuel economy being such an important concern today, it’s a bit surprising that there are only two hybrids offered in the class at the moment: the Audi Q5 Hybrid and the Lexus NX 300h.
-There are also just two diesels: the BMW X3 xDrive28d and the new-for- 2017 Jaguar F-PACE 20d.
-(Audi’s Q5 TDI was dropped last year in the wake of VW/Audi’s emissions cheating scandal.)
-The Mercedes-Benz GLC-Class could possibly add both hybrid and diesel versions to its model lineup in the future.
+It’s a bit surprising that there are only two hybrids offered in the class at the moment: the Lexus NX 300h and the redesigned Volvo XC60 (note that the XC60 hybrid has 400 hp; it’s focused on performance as much as fuel economy).
+There are just two diesels: the Jaguar F-PACE 20d, and the new-for-2018 Range Rover Velar.
+(Audi’s Q5 TDI diesel engine was dropped two years ago in the wake of VW/Audi’s emissions cheating scandal.)
+The BMW X3 and Mercedes-Benz GLC-Class could possibly add both hybrid and diesel versions to their model lineups in the future.

-The Porsche Macan lineup adds a base model with a 252-hp turbocharged 2.0-liter 4-cylinder, and a sporty GTS model with a hotter 360-hp version of the S model’s 3.0 turbo V6.
-The Volvo XC60 pares down its model lineup and drops its 2.5-liter 5-cylinder engine.
+The Infiniti QX50 takes a one-year hiatus for 2018; the 2017 model year is extended and a redesigned QX50 is slated to be introduced soon as a 2019 model.
 The rest of the class is either unchanged or sees minor revisions such as updated infotainment systems and/or a shuffling of trim levels and standard/optional equipment.

-There aren’t any entries with features that really stand out here, save for the Land Rover Range Rover Evoque’s 2-door hardtop and convertible variants.
-The gutsy engines in the BMW X4 M40i, Jaguar F-PACE, Mercedes-Benz GLA45 AMG, Mercedes-Benz AMG GLC43, Porsche Macan, and the sporty SQ5 variant of Audi’s Q5—all of which produce 340 hp or more—are noteworthy as well.
+There aren’t any entries with features that really stand out here, save for the Range Rover Evoque’s 2-door convertible variant, and the BMW X2, X4, and Mercedes-Benz GLC Coupe “hatchbacks.”
+The gutsy available engines in the Alfa Romeo Stelvio, BMW X3 and X4, Jaguar F-PACE, Mercedes AMGs, Porsche Macan, and the sporty SQ5 variant of Audi’s Q5—all of which produce 350 hp or more—are noteworthy too.

 Land Rover Discovery Sport